-Fig.2 Three prefilter bandwidths: a) $B1=\infty$; b) B2=2.tx; c) B3=1.tx Following, we describe the prefilter with its three bandwidths ($B1=\infty$, B2=2.tx, B3=1.tx).
+Following, we describe the prefilter with its three bandwidths $(B1=\infty, B2=2.tx, B3=1.tx)$ .

-A. Prefilter with Bandwidth equal infinite $(B1 = \infty)$ This prefilter (Fig.2a) has a bandwidth equal infinite $(B=\infty)$.
+A. Prefilter with Bandwidth equal infinite $(B1 = \infty)$

+This prefilter (Fig.2a) has a bandwidth equal infinite $(B=\infty)$ .
 We will see its effects on the four synchronizers.

-B. Prefilter with Bandwidth equal two tx (B2=2.tx) This prefilter (Fig.2b) has a bandwidth equal two times the bit rate (B=2.tx).
+B. Prefilter with Bandwidth equal two tx (B2=2.tx)

+This prefilter (Fig.2b) has a bandwidth equal two times the bit rate (B=2.tx).
 We will see its effects on the four synchronizers.

-C. Prefilter with Bandwidth equal one tx (B3=1.tx) This prefilter (Fig.2c) has a bandwidth equal one time the bit rate (B=1.tx).
+C. Prefilter with Bandwidth equal one tx (B3=1.tx)

+This prefilter (Fig.2c) has a bandwidth equal one time the bit rate (B=1.tx).
 We will see its effects on the four synchronizers.

-ISBN: 978-988-19252-7-5 WCE 2014 Proceedings of the World Congress on Engineering 2014 Vol I, WCE 2014, July 2 - 4, 2014, London, U.K. III.
-REFERENCE BY BOTH AT BIT RATE The standard reference, asynchronous sequential symbol synchronizers based on pulse comparison operating by both transitions at bit rate has two versions which are the manual (ab-m) and the automatic (ab-a) [1, 2].
+Proceedings of the World Congress on Engineering 2015 Vol I WCE 2015, July 1 - 3, 2015, London, U.K.

+III.
+REFERENCE BY BOTH AT BIT RATE

+The standard comparison reference, asynchronous sequential symbol synchronizers based on pulse comparison operating by both transitions at bit rate has two versions which are the manual (ab-m) and the automatic (ab-a) [1, 2].

 The versions difference is in the phase comparator, the variable pulse Pv is common but the fixed Pf is different.

-A. Reference by both at rate manual (ab-m) The block Pv, shown below, produces a variable pulse Pv between the input bits and VCO.
-The manual adjustment delay with Exor produces a manual fixed pulse Pf (Fig. 3).
+A. Reference by both at rate manual (ab-m)

+The block Pv, shown below, produces a variable pulse Pv between the input bits and VCO.
+The manual adjustment delay with Exor produces a manual fixed pulse Pf (Fig.3).

-Fig.3 Asynchronous by both at rate and manual (ab-m) The comparison between the pulses Pv and Pf provides the error pulse Pe that forces the VCO to synchronize the input.
+Fig.3 Asynchronous by both at rate and manual (ab-m)

+The comparison between the pulses Pv and Pf provides the error pulse Pe that forces the VCO to synchronize the input.
 The block Pv is an asynchronous circuit (Fig.4).

-Fig.4 Intern aspect of the block Pv The error pulse Pe diminishes during the synchronization time and disappear at the equilibrium point.
-B. Reference by both at rate automatic (ab-a) The block Pv, common with anterior, produces the variable pulse Pv between input and VCO.
+Fig.4 Intern aspect of the block Pv

+The error pulse Pe diminishes during the synchronization time and disappear at the equilibrium point.

+B. Reference by both at rate automatic (ab-a)

+The block Pv, common with anterior, produces the variable pulse Pv between input and VCO.
 The block Pf, shown below, produces the comparison fixed pulse Pf (Fig.5).

-Fig.5 Asynchronous by both at rate and automatic (ab-a) The comparison between the pulses Pv and Pf provides the error pulse Pe that forces the VCO to follow the input.
+Fig.5 Asynchronous by both at rate and automatic (ab-a)

+The comparison between the pulses Pv and Pf provides the error pulse Pe that forces the VCO to follow the input.
 The block Pf is an asynchronous circuit (Fig.6).

-Fig.6 Intern aspect of the block Pf The error pulse Pe don't disappear, but the variable area Pv is equal to the fixed Pf at the equilibrium point.
+Fig.6 Intern aspect of the block Pf

+The error pulse Pe don't disappear, but the variable area Pv is equal to the fixed Pf at the equilibrium point.

 IV.
-PROPOSED BY BOTH AT HALF BIT RATE The proposed, asynchronous sequential symbol synchronizers based on pulse comparison operating by both transitions at half bit rate has also two versions namely the manual (ab-m/2) and the automatic (ab-a/2) [3, 4].
+PROPOSAL BY BOTH AT QUARTER BIT RATE

+The new proposal, asynchronous sequential symbol synchronizers based on pulse comparison operating by both transitions at half rate has also two versions namely the manual (ab-m/2) and the automatic (ab-a/2) [3, 4].

 The versions difference is in the phase comparator, the variable pulse Pv is common but the fixed Pf is different.

-A. Proposed by both at half rate manual (ab-m/2) The block Pv produces the variable pulse Pv between input transitions and VCO.
+A. Proposal by both at quarter manual (ab-m/4)

+The block Pv produces the variable pulse Pv between input transitions and VCO.
 The manual adjustment delay T/2 with Exor produces a fixed pulse Pf (Fig.7).

-Fig.7 Asynchronous by both at half rate and manual (ab-m/2) The comparison between pulses Pv and Pf provides the error pulse Pe that forces the VCO to synchronize the input.
+Fig.7 Asynchronous by both at quarter rate and manual (ab-m/4)

+The comparison between pulses Pvp and Pfp provides the error pulse Pe that forces the VCO to synchronize the input.
 The block Pv is an asynchronous circuit (Fig.8).